paulcpederson/static-site/README.md

 The content of the page will be inserted into the content block in the template.

-Templates can also [extend other templates](http://paularmstrong.github.io/swig/docs/#inheritance) and [include partials](http://paularmstrong.github.io/swig/docs/tags/#include), so you could have a main layout template you use for every page, and a dedicated post tmeplate which extends the main layout.
+Templates can also [extend other templates](http://paularmstrong.github.io/swig/docs/#inheritance) and [include partials](http://paularmstrong.github.io/swig/docs/tags/#include), so you could have a main layout template you use for every page, and a dedicated post template which extends the main layout.

 > `templates/main.html`